Visualising the arithmetic of imaginary quadratic fields: Introduction

 In fact, Schmidt's work is the first example of the phenomenon.
 The Schmidt arrangement $\Scal_K$ was envisioned by Schmidt as a generalization of the theory of Farey fractions and continued fractions to imaginary quadratic fields.
 The relation between Bianchi groups and such complex continued fractions is in direct analogy to the connection between $\PSL_2(\ZZ)$ and real continued fraction expansions, and in this author's opinion is the most natural such generalization she has encountered\footnote{For example, the points of tangency of the collection of circles with curvatures bounded above by $N$ are exactly those elements of $K$ which can be expressed with a denominator bounded in norm by $2N$; this is an analogue of the Farey sequence.}.

-The Schmidt arrangement is also closely related to the action of the Bianchi groups as isometries of the hyperbolic space $\HH^3$.
+The Schmidt arrangement is also closely related to the action of the Bianchi group as a collection of isometries of the hyperbolic space $\HH^3$.
 The extended complex plane $\widehat{\CC}$ is identified with the boundary of $\HH^3$, and a fundamental domain for $\PSL_2(\OK)$ in $\HH^3$ has $h(K)$ cusps on the boundary, where $h(K)$ is the class number of $K$.
-One can imagine the Schmidt arrangement as a `shadow' of the tesselation of $\HH^3$ by fundamental domains.
+The Schmidt arrangement is the orbit of $\widehat{\RR}$, and its tangency points form the orbit of the cusp corresponding to the trivial class.
+Northshield studies the related orbit of cuspidal horoballs \cite{northshield}.

 It turns out that the Bianchi groups, among groups $\PSL_2(\OK)$ for all rings of integers $\OK$, have exceptional properties.
 For instance, $\PSL_2(\OK)$ contains non-congruence subgroups of finite index when $K=\QQ$ or $K$ is imaginary quadratic (in contrast to all other $K$) \cite{\Lubotzky, \Serre}.
 Fine, who, together with Frohman, showed that for $\Delta \neq -3$ the Bianchi groups are non-trivial free products with amalgamation \cite{\FineAmalgam}, points out that the structure of the Bianchi groups is greatly influenced by the number theory of the ring of integers, specifically by whether the ring is Euclidean \cite[\S1.3]{\FineBook}.
 Alone among the class of $\PSL_2(\OK)$ for number fields $K$, the Bianchi groups for non-Euclidean imaginary quadratic $\OK$ fail to be generated by elementary matrices \cite{\Unreasonable}.